-Firebreak Trail is a 4.3 mile lightly trafficked loop trail located near Columbia, SC that features a river and is good for all skill levels.
+Firebreak Trail is a 4.3 mile lightly trafficked loop trail located near Columbia, South Carolina that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Perfect Christmas Day hike before dinner!!

 Nice hike!
 Easy to follow!
 Lots of bikers though.